chaoss/wg-dei/README.md

 - [Kevin Lumbard](https://github.com/klumb)

 The criteria for becoming a core contributor is to participate at least once per month over a period of 3 months.
-Participation could include providing feedback in the weekly D&I meetings, providing feedback on docs, or making other contributions on GitHub (commits / issues).
+Participation could include providing feedback in the weekly DEI meetings, providing feedback on docs, or making other contributions on GitHub (commits / issues).
 People not participating over a 3 month period may be removed as core contributors.